 Being mindful means being fully present.
 And being fully present equals effective self-care.
 Furthermore, it means getting into the habit of effective self-management that contributes to personal growth.
-For that particular reason, it is important to incorporate mindfulness into a daily life.
+For that particular reason, it is important to incorporate mindfulness into daily life.
 Even if this concept is completely new to you, don’t be intimidated by this.
-The whole idea of practicing mindfulness may seem complicated but everything you have to do is to start.
+The whole idea of practising mindfulness may seem complicated but everything you have to do is to start.
 Just it.
 The mindful way of living is at hand.
 Find a couple of minutes during the day only for yourself and enjoy the present moment.

 How To Start Practicing Mindfulness

 First of all, don’t stress out.
 If you’re about to start to mindfulness journey you should know that it will be challenging especially if this concept is completely new to you.
 But here are some simple ways to start practising mindfulness on a daily basis.